indimail/indimail-mta/README.md

 **Note**

-This is a rough list of packages required.
-If you want the exact packages, look BuildRequires in the spec file or Build-Depends in the debian/control or debian/\*.dsc files
+If the above wasn't easy for you, then this is a rough list of packages required.
+If you want the exact packages, look for BuildRequires in the spec file or Build-Depends in the debian/control or debian/\*.dsc files

 **RPM Based Distributions**
 Install the following packages using dnf/yum